 The general rule of thumb is that the first golden hour of the day begins just before sunrise and continues for an hour.
 The second golden hour of the day begins an hour before sunset and continues for one hour afterwards.
 I found a terrific website here to help you calculate the golden hour for your given location.
 Very handy link when you need to find the perfect time to schedule photos.

-A word of advice: when you are scheduling, say, bride and groom portraits during a wedding, you need to account for both set up time and warm up photos.
+A word of advice: when you are scheduling your portrait session, you need to account for both set up time and warm up photos.
 That is, plan to start the shoot at least fifteen minutes ahead of golden hour so that you can set up your camera, find the perfect spot, and then take several warm up photos.
 Everyone needs to take a few shots before the really good photos begin.
 Time your shoot so that you get these issues out of the way, and can devote all of your time to golden hour.
 You also need to take into account the time of year you are shooting.
 In winter (or when you have excessive clouds obliterating the horizon), the sun goes down much faster so you may have even less time for photos.

 In New York City, the trick to taking full advantage of golden hour is finding shooting locations where skyscrapers and overhead buildings will not obliterate your access to light.
-Shooting along the waterfront (as I did with these online portraits taken in the Meatpacking District) or in large open spaces (Central Park, for example) take full advantage of golden hour.
+Shooting along the Hudson River waterfront or in large open spaces (Central Park, for example) take full advantage of golden hour.
 This is why I always check out my venues around the exact time of day when we will be shooting.
 Depending upon how the sun hits a building or obstacle, you’ll either get great light or huge shadows.
 I always like to be prepared to know exactly where to place my subjects (and when) so that we can get the best light possible.

 With spring approaching, it’s time to schedule some shoots!
 Make sure you get out there and put that golden hour to good use.

-If you would like to see more of my photos, such as these ‘golden hour’ portraits, please visit my website.
+If you would like to see more images from my engagement portfolio, then please visit my website — KellyWilliamsPhotographer.com.